 Jacob traveled from Beersheba toward Haran, and as evening approached one night, he settled in a clearing near the city of Luz.
-Using a stone as a pillow, he slept like a rock.
+Using a stone for a pillow, he slept like a rock.

 He dreamed that a ladder rose up from the ground and into the sky, and angels moved up and down its rungs.
 God stood next to him and said, “I’m the God of Abraham and Isaac.
 This land will be yours, and your descendants will spread to the north, south, east, and west, like dust on the wind.
 Every family on earth will be blessed by you and your descendants.
 I’m with you wherever you go and won’t leave you until I’ve fully paved the way of my promise, bringing you back to this land.”